-As part of our collaboration with the BBC, we've set up three bespoke Masters programmes - MA Wildlife Film-making, MA Documentary and Features, and MA Journalism.
+As part of our collaboration with the BBC, we've set up three bespoke Masters programmes - MA Wildlife Film-making, MA Journalism (Audio, Docs and Podcast), and MA Journalism.
 This postgraduate partnership scheme is unique to UWE Bristol.

 Bristol Beacon is Bristol's largest concert hall.
 First opened in 1867, it's one of the great venues at the heart of the city's cultural life.
 An exciting mix of events means there's something for everyone: international artists, local choirs, stand-up and student performances.
 We work with Bristol Beacon to showcase the talent and skills of our students throughout the year.

 Bristol Music Trust is an independent charity created to develop Bristol Beacon's artistic programme and promote Bristol's home-grown talent.

 Launched in May 2011, the trust manages Bristol Beacon's operations and works in partnership with ambitious organisations that are committed to building on the Bristol music and cultural scene - organisations like us.

 Bristol Old Vic is the UK's longest continuously-running theatre.
 It's the publicly-funded home of pioneering theatre, inspired by the vibrant city and the history behind its building.

 Led by visionary artists, Bristol Old Vic engages with the community around it, nurturing developing artists through a number of outreach and education projects.

 We partner with Bristol Old Vic to deliver a number of modules including set design and production, stage management and costume supervision.

 The Bristol Post is a newspaper covering news in the city of Bristol, including stories from the whole of Greater Bristol, Northern Somerset and South Gloucestershire.